-This is a newspaper that, while reporting on factual events, employs rumour and gossip to the point where quite a few articles are not factual but are simply "click-bait".
+This is a newspaper site that, while reporting on factual events, employs rumour and gossip to the point where quite a few articles are not factual but are severe editorial biased opinion pieces or "click-bait".

-Some articles suggest a bias that may promote hate or discrimination against different groups of people based upon race or religious belief.
+Some articles promote hate, discrimination against different groups of people based upon race or religious belief and social division.
+This is not an honest or legitimate source of factual news information.

 This is a website and paper that can most charitably be described as far-right propaganda.